 Here on this site is my subjective reality.

 My name is Gregor Hengst and I am a photographer based in Munich.
-Although fiddling with cameras in my youth and even producing B/W prints as a side project in school, I started to pursue photography with ambition only in 2009, learning and discovering by myself.
+Although fiddling with cameras in my youth and even producing B/W prints as a side project in school, I started to pursue photography with ambition in 2009, learning and discovering by myself.
 I enjoy mostly cityscapes, travel and street photography, architecture, details and (sometimes abstract) structures.